Get insider access

 6. Best Home Speaker For iPhone

-Apple fans will recognize the Apple HomePod (2nd generation), which keeps the same signature design as the first generation model for easy integration into your living room setup.
-This wired device is available in both Midnight and White color variants and includes built-in Siri support for hands-free control.
-Naturally, this speaker pairs up easily with your iPhone, and you can stream music and other audio content over an Apple AirPlay connection.
+Apple fans will recognize the Apple HomePod (2nd generation), which keeps the same signature design as the first-generation model for easy integration into your living room setup.
+This wired device is available in midnight and white color variants and includes built-in Siri support for hands-free control.
+It does an excellent job of picking up voice commands; you can even use it as a smart home hub to control other smart accessories in your house.
+Naturally, this speaker pairs up easily with your iPhone, making it the best AirPlay speaker for home use that we've tested.

 Compared to the first-generation model, this speaker shines regarding bass reproduction.
 With more thump and rumble reproduced in the mix, it's well-suited for listening to bass-heavy genres like EDM and hip-hop.
 Its built-in room correction tool automatically optimizes the audio reproduction based on your room's unique acoustics, which is a premium touch.
 Unfortunately, Apple still hasn't added any sound customization tools for its speakers, so you can't manually switch up its sound.
-Still, it's a great pick for iPhone users, and the more affordable Apple HomePod mini is another solid alternative if you're okay with less bass in the mix.
+Still, it's a great pick for iPhone users, and the more affordable Apple HomePod mini is another solid alternative if you want AirPlay and Siri compatibility but are okay with less bass in the mix.

 See our review